 - Adults and Teens who were baptized Catholic, but never received First Communion or Confirmation.

 Adult Classes meet on Thursdays from 7 to 8:30 PM in the St. Cyprian Rectory.
-The program begins in October and concludes on Easter Sunday.
+The program begins in late September and concludes on Easter Sunday.

 Teen Classes meet on Tuesdays from 7 to 8:30 PM in St. Cyprian Rectory.
-The program starts in October and concludes on Easter Sunday.
+The program starts in late September and concludes on Easter Sunday.

 If you or someone you know would like to learn more about RCIA, please contact Ruthanne Swiatkowski by phone at 708-453-2555 ext.
 17 or firstname.lastname@example.org.